 Referrals can come from:

-- one of the following low-cost, primary care clinics below:
+- One of our low-cost, primary care clinics.

 If you are a patient at any of these locations and meet the eligibility guidelines above, you may wish to talk with your doctor to see if he/she will consider referring you to Project Access.